-There are 2 companies operating on the line Paris <-> Brussel: Thalys and TGV (by SNCF).
+There are 2 companies running high speed trains connecting France with Belgium: Thalys and TGV (by SNCF).

 The TGV Train line starts in the South of France and runs all the way to Brussels.
 They connect major cities like Nice, Marseille, Avignon, Perpignan, Lyon, Paris, and Lille with Belgium.
 There is also a TGV line connecting Strasbourg with Paris and up to Brussels.

 The Thalys High Speed Train connects Amsterdam, Schiphol Airport and Rotterdam with Brussels and Antwerp all in less then 2 hours.
 Prices range around 62€ to 83€ for a single ticket.